clarkgrubb/data-tools/doc/TOUR.md

     $ iconv -f utf-8 -t utf-8 < /bin/ls > /dev/null
     iconv: illegal input sequence at position 24

 The *data tool* `utf8-viewer` can also be used, since it will render invalid UTF-8 bytes with black squares.
-The black square is itself a Unicode character (U+25A0), howver, so there is a small chance of ambiguity.
-The Unicode point are displayed next to the rendered characters, and the point will be U+FFFF for invalid characters.
+The black square is itself a Unicode character (U+25A0), so there is a small chance of ambiguity.
+The Unicode points are displayed next to the rendered characters, and the point will be U+FFFF for invalid characters.

     $ utf8-viewer /bin/ls

-When a file is in an unknown encoding, one can inspect it byte-by-byte One can use `od -b` to display the bytes in octal:
+When a file is in an unknown encoding, one can try to inspect it byte-by-byte.
+`od -b` displays the bytes in octal:

     $ od -b /bin/ls

-The nice thing about `od -b` is that it is an unequivocal way to look at the data.
-It removes the confusion caused by the character encoding which your display is assuming when rendering characters.
+The one nice thing that can be said about `od -b` is that it is an unequivocal way to look at the data.
+It removes the confusion caused by the character encoding the display is assuming when renders characters.
 On the other hand human beings can rarely make sense of octal bytes.

-The *data tools* include a version of the editor [hexedit](http://rigaux.org/hexedit.html) to which a [patch](http://www.volkerschatz.com/unix/hexeditpatch.html) supporting aligned search has been applied.  `F1` for help, `^S` to search, `^X` to exit.
+The *data tools* install a version of the editor [hexedit](http://rigaux.org/hexedit.html) to which a [patch](http://www.volkerschatz.com/unix/hexeditpatch.html) supporting aligned search has been applied.  `F1` for help, `^S` to search, `^X` to exit.
 Emacs key bindings can often be used for movement.  `hexedit` displays the bytes in hexadecimal.

 If you think some of the bytes in a file are ASCII, such as when the encoding is one of the many 8-bit extensions of ASCII, then `od -c` will display the file in an unequivocal way which is easier to interpret: